cinnamon

 -Melissa

-There is something special about growing up in a family that honours tradition.
-I can say that because I am lucky enough to have a mother, that no matter what takes time out of her busy life for the little moments that I will cherish forever.
-Be it baking on Easter or decorating our Christmas tree.
+There is something truly sacred about growing up in a family that honours tradition.
+I count myself incredibly lucky to have a mother who, no matter how busy life became, always carved out time for the little moments—the kind of moments I will now cherish forever.

 Serves: 8